-13 Minoxidil Topical (Rogaine) Side Effects to Look Out For
+13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 What is Rogaine?

 Rogaine is a topical hair growth medication clinically proven to stimulate hair growth.
 Minoxidil is the active ingredient in Rogaine, and it's been available for over three decades.
+In 1987, a topical formulation was developed specifically for androgenetic alopecia, and the FDA approved it in 1988.

 I heard about the serendipitous story of how Rogaine was initially meant to treat high blood pressure, but many patients noticed that it had an unexpected side effect: hair growth.